-Crack repair has become one of today's hottest topics because good rebuildable cylinder heads for many late model engines are getting harder and harder to find.
-Some are nearly impossible to acquire at any price.
+Crack repair has become one of today's hottest topics because good rebuildable cylinder heads for many late model engines are very expensive and hard to find.
 So many engine rebuilders are now repairing heads they would have thrown out only a few years ago as unsalvageable.

 There have always been options for repairing cracks in cast iron.
 Pinning and furnace welding are both viable options that have long been used to repair cracks and other kinds of damage.
 But pinning has its limitations, and furnace welding is not something a novice can learn overnight.